That dollar amount results from a 26.4% advance compared to $267.5 billion five years earlier for 2021.

 - Australia: $6.6 billion

-Among Thailand’s trading partners that generate the greatest positive trade balances, Thailand’s surpluses with Singapore (up 69.4%), Cambodia (up 66.3%) and India (up 47%) grew at the fastest pace from 2023 to 2024.
+Among Thailand’s trading partners that generate the greatest positive trade balances, Thailand’s surpluses with India (up 62.7%), United States of America (up 45.3%) and Mexico (up 42.8%) grew at the fastest pace from 2024 to 2025.

 These positive cashflow streams clearly indicate Thailand’s competitive advantages with the above countries, but also represent key opportunities for Thailand to develop country-specific strategies to optimize its overall position in international trade.